Serhx4/ArithmeticEngine/README.md

 # ArithmeticEngine
 Arithmetic calculator with simple UI, database connection (SQLite).
-Just a test project Engine for calculating arithmetic expressions.
+Just a test project.

+Engine for calculating arithmetic expressions:

 Checks the correctness of entered arithmetic expressions, the arrangement of signs, operators and parentheses.
 Supports +-*/ operations.